Dayton Stuck With $650,000 Bill for KKK Rally That Drew 9 People

 “The number of assault rifles was troubling to me,” Whaley says.
 “This place we live in now [is] where we have to really prepare for really bad scenarios, and that’s really expensive.”

-Community members expressed similar sentiments — proud of how their community united against racism and hated on Saturday, but frustrated over the cost that their city incurred in managing the protest.
+Community members expressed similar sentiments — proud of how their community united against racism and hatred on Saturday, but frustrated over the cost that their city incurred in managing the protest.

 “The way that the city did it was really awesome, but as a taxpayer of the city I’m extremely aggravated and irritated [at] the fact that our city spent $650,000 on this,” says Dayton resident Jesse Seiber, 25, who put a sign up outside his restaurant that read, “Yo, KKK you’re in the wrong hood.”